 4. Ask others their opinions.

 Let them know you want them to be honest.
 If they want to protect you, ask them to write you a letter or record a small video clip explaining how they view your addiction.
-This will give you a more objective view of your addiction.
+This will give you a more objective view.
 It will also let you know if you’re being too hard on yourself . . . or not hard enough.

 5. Make your first list — what’s stopping you.

 Why are you in this destructive behavior?
 What’s keeping you here?
-This might be a list of things you need to avoid, situations you need to be aware of or triggers that start you down a path.
+This might be a list of things you need to avoid, situations you need to be aware of or triggers.
 You must be aware of what is keeping you from moving away from your addiction.

 6. Make your second list — what are you missing?